-Unfortunately, a lot of doctors won’t accept all Medicaid and all Medicare insurances, because of poor reimbursement.
+Unfortunately, a lot of doctors won’t accept all Medicaid and all Medicare insurances, because of inadequate reimbursement.
 Nearly 25% of rural residents rely on Medicaid.
-Rural health clinics in medically underserved areas get Medicare reimbursement based on the cost to the clinic, not what Medicare says that it should cost, and being deemed a “Federally Qualified Health Center” gives that center enhanced reimbursements for Medicare and Medicaid patients and also offers the opportunity for federal malpractice insurance coverage and extra specialist care.
+Rural health clinics in medically underserved areas get Medicare reimbursement based on the cost to the clinic, not what Medicare says that it should cost.
+Being deemed a “Federally Qualified Health Center” gives that center enhanced reimbursements for Medicare and Medicaid patients and also offers the opportunity for federal malpractice insurance coverage and extra specialist care.
 For areas that aren’t designated as medically underserved and that don’t have a Federally Qualified Health Center, the emergency room is often the only option.

 There are many, many obstacles to overcome when you talk about health disparity in rural areas.
-These include: the poverty rate, the lack of physicians and pharmacists willing to practice in rural settings, the travel time necessary for individuals seeking care, the lack of reliable transportation for many people, and the unavailability of phone and Internet service to name just a few.
-These aren’t new problems – certainly not – but they are problems that must be considered now more than even, with the impending changes to federal healthcare legislation.
+These include the poverty rate, the lack of physicians and pharmacists willing to practice in rural settings, the travel time necessary for individuals seeking care, the lack of reliable transportation for many people, and the unavailability of phone and Internet service to name just a few.
+These aren’t new problems – certainly not – but they are problems that must be considered now more than ever, with the impending changes to federal health care legislation.
 If you want to learn more about the exciting things that organizations and practitioners are doing to improve delivery of care (better patient care, improved community health, and lower per capita costs) in rural areas, please visit Rural Health Value.
 If you would like to read about some suggestions for improving the care of rural residents, read the 2016 Update: Improving Rural Health: State Policy Options.